 Risk for decreased cardiac output related to inadequate oxygenated blood pumped by the heart to meet metabolic demands.

-Note: “evidenced by” is not usually applicable for a risk diagnosis since the presence of signs and symptoms already make the nursing problem an actual diagnosis.
+Note: “evidenced by” is not usually applicable for a risk diagnosis since the presence of signs and symptoms already makes the nursing problem an actual diagnosis.

 After nursing interventions, the patient is expected to (choose what is related to the identified risk):